galantelab/sandy/README.md

 #### Or get Sandy in a Docker image ####

-If you prefer to avoid any intallation process and have Docker, you can just pull *Sandy's* image from Docker Hub with:
+If you prefer to avoid any intallation process and have Docker, you can just pull *Sandy's* [image](https://hub.docker.com/r/galantelab/sandy) from Docker Hub with:
 ```bash
 	$ docker pull galantelab/sandy
 ```

-And you will take the latest version os *Sandy*, ready to rock!
+And you will take the latest version of *Sandy*, ready to rock!
 So, to view some instructions about how to use *Sandy* from a docker image, see the manual or consult the web [tutorial about Sandy usage from docker](https://galantelab.github.io/sandy/v0.22/main.html#docker-usage).